French Onion Soup Quiche

 Blind bake the crust: Preheat oven to 375 degrees.
 Press pie crust into a 9 inch pie plate.
 Lay a piece of parchment paper on top of the pie crust, and top with dried beans, making sure the beans are evenly distributed along the bottom and against the sides of the pie crust.
 Bake the pie crust for 15 mins.
-Remove the parchment paper and beans, and place the crust back in the oven for 5-7 minutes until the crust is a light golden color.
+Remove the parchment paper and beans, gently prick the bottom of the crust all over with a fork, and place the crust back in the oven for 5-7 minutes until the crust is a light golden color.
 Set aside.
 Reserve the beans for another use.

 Meanwhile, prepare the onions: Melt butter in a non stick skillet over medium heat.
 Add the onions, thyme, bay leaf, worcestershire, and salt and pepper, to taste.
 Toss to combine.
 Cook the onions for 20-25 mins, stirring occasionally, until they become caramelized and deep golden brown in color.
 Remove the bay leaf and thyme sprig.
 Set aside to cool slightly.